- First things first

 4. It isn’t in their contract

 Trivial benefits have to be one-offs or random acts of kindness.
-There cannot be a formal agreement between employee and employer about their supply and frequency.
+There cannot be a formal agreement about their supply and frequency.
 Again this resembles a type of payment.

 Why would employers want to give trivial benefits?

 Employee motivation is a crisis for many companies in this day and age.
-Managers feel at an impasse with their younger workforce, finding it difficult to unlock their potential and keep them in the workplace for more than a year or two.
+Managers are finding it difficult to unlock their younger employees' potential and keep them in the workplace for more than a year or two.

 Much of this is a cultural shift in the way people work.
-Employees now lack a sense of allegiance, flitting between an average of 6 companies in their life.
-However, this is in part the fault of corporate culture that neglects to look after their employees socially and emotionally, and especially overlooks the importance of corporate benefits.
-A company that bucks the trend and engages with its employees socially will build a stronger and better connected workforce.
+Employees now lack a sense of allegiance, flitting between an average of 6 companies in their lives.
+However, this is in part the fault of a corporate culture that neglects to look after their employees socially and emotionally, and especially overlooks the importance of corporate benefits.
+A company that engages with its employees socially will build a stronger and better-connected workforce.
 This will ultimately boost your productivity and retention rates.

-There's any number of ways that you can spin the virtues of company benefits but ultimately there's one key advantage - they make for a happier workforce.
+There are several ways to sell the benefits of company benefits but ultimately there's one key advantage — they make for a happier workforce.

 Examples of other non-taxable benefits